erSubhashThapa/100daysofcode/r2-log.md

 ### 5/24/19

 - ## React
   I didn't have interenet on this day so I watched a tutorial that I previously downlo.aded on React.
-You can find it [here] (https://www.lynda.com/React-js-tutorials/Learning-React-js/800214-2.html)
+You can find it [here on lynda.com](https://www.lynda.com/React-js-tutorials/Learning-React-js/800214-2.html)

+  A lot of the text here in this log is straight from the tutorial so, I credit a lot of the difinitions here to Eve Porcello [@eveporcello](https://twitter.com/eveporcello)

   ## What is react?
   React is a javascript library that’s used for building user interfaces.
 React aims to make developing large scale single page applications easier.